Phosphatidylserine is a greasy substance known as a phospholipid.

 Large amounts of phosphatidylserine — up to 800 milligrams daily — may be linked to better recovery after heavy exercise.

-Studies suggest that supplementing your diet with large amounts of phosphatidylserine can help decrease muscle soreness and reduce the amount of stress hormones your body releases during and after physical activity.
+Studies suggest that supplementing your diet with large amounts of phosphatidylserine can help decrease muscle soreness and reduce the number of stress hormones your body releases during and after physical activity.
 This can result in a more pleasant exercise experience.

 Phosphatidylserine may help reduce inflammation symptoms of several chronic conditions.
 Chronic inflammation is linked to many potential health problems — such as heart disease, diabetes, and arthritis.